Disability Insurance Benefits And ERISA Attorneys

 At McDermott Law, we’re here to help you through all stages of an IDI claim.
 You can always call our practice for a consultation to learn more about your disability insurance policy, even if you have not yet filed a claim.
 We know you’ve paid a lot of money over a lot of years for your IDI policy.
 It is an important asset to you and your family.
 It is there to provide what can be significant income for many years after you have been forced to abandon your chosen occupation or specialty.
 We offer consultation services so that you can better understand your IDI policy.
 We can assist you through the claim process.
 One way to avoid a claim denial is to be prepared by speaking with an experienced attorney before you file.

 An individual disability insurance policy is governed and regulated by state law.
 The typical group policy is most often governed by our country’s ERISA laws, which are federal.
-(To better understand an ERISA-governed claim, please click here to view other sections of this website.)
 Generally, state laws offer far more protection than the ERISA laws, some states better than others.
 At McDermott Law, we have years of experience handling both state and federal law governed claims for disability insurance, and routinely handle IDI claims throughout Colorado and surrounding states.
 We understand the difference between these laws and fight to make the insurance company do the right thing.

 Insurance companies will deny payment of your IDI claim for many reasons.
 Pursuing a denied IDI claim can be overwhelming for many people who have lost the ability to successfully pursue their chosen profession.
-If you have fallen victim to a disability insurance company, contact the Denver and Colorado IDI and insurance bad faith attorneys at McDermott Law.
+If you have fallen victim to a disability insurance company, contact the Denver attorneys at McDermott Law today.